萝莉研究所

 Make a Gift to the Silver Scholarship

-to give $30 towards our , which supports one eligible student a year to receive up to $1,000 for tuition and
+To commemorate our 30-years of transformation, we are inviting the college community to give $30 towards our , which supports one eligible student a year to receive up to $1,000 for tuition and books.

 As community college employees, we know first-hand that many of our students face a myriad of challenges as they work towards their educational goals.
 Listen to alumni, Sarah Estrada share her story about how the made her dreams possible.
 Her story is a perfect example of how your contributions make a BIG impact in students鈥 lives.
 Like Sarah, earning a scholarship gives students the confidence they need finish their education strong.